hadimansouorifar/Feature-Fitting/README.md

 # import it as follows:

-from FFitting import *
+from LP import *

 # you can call the classifier like this:

-predicted = binary_classification(trainx, trainy, testx, testy, degree, value1, value2)
+predicted = lp(trainx,trainy,testx,testy,p1,p2,dlb,dub,ite,threshold)

 where predicted is list of labels of test data returned from function based on them you can judge the accuracy in K-fold cross validation